skylar-koningin/cider_install_scripts/README.md

 ## 0. Download the binaries from https://taproom.cider.sh

-Linux users using apt, dnf, zypper, or pacman can skip this step, but it's recommended not to for consistency.
+Linux users using apt, dnf, pacman, or zypper can skip this step, but it's recommended not to reduce the chance of errors.

 ### Explanation for this step: